Skip to content

 Commercial Support

-Global Object Storage Architecture Schools
+Global Object Storage Architectural Approaches

-Comparison of advantages and disadvantages with/without metadata center:
+Comparison of advantages and disadvantages:

 Architecture CharacteristicsDedicated metadata server or center for unified metadata managementMetadata distributed across storage nodes, no dedicated metadata server